Embattle (verb)

 to give the means, ability, or opportunity to do something

-Sociological research influences the way we think about work and
+Sociological research influences the way we think about work and organizational life and

 enables us to discover new knowledge.